 Kefir can be substituted in the same measurements as buttermilk in recipes, and includes beneficial bacteria.
 Cultures For Health is a great website to purchase water kefir grains, vegan yogurt cultures, and learn more about natural fermentation.

-It is also important to note that dairy-free milks have a different nutritional makeup which may affect your buttermilk.
+It is important to note that dairy-free milks have a different nutritional makeup which may affect your buttermilk.
 For instance, soy milk has the highest protein content of dairy-free milks and is, therefore, closest in makeup to cow milk.
 Which Milk For Which Recipe is a great guide to many of the dairy-free milks you can make at home.

 Lead image source: Navy Bean Biscuits and Gravy